 2012-2013: International Labour Organization ($30,000).
 Seven months.
 Part of a team of Middlesex University researchers to report on international literature on HR practices and positive firm-level outcomes in Small and medium-Sized Enterprises

-2014: International Labour Organization ($10,000).
+2013-2014: International Labour Organization ($10,000).
 Six months.
-Part of a team of Middlesex University researchers to report on international literature on maternity protection in SMEs and its links to firm productivity and broader societal benefits.
+Part of a team of Middlesex University researchers, and co-author of, report on international literature on maternity protection in SMEs and its links to firm productivity and broader societal benefits.

 Lilian has acted as reviewer for many peer-reviewed Journals, including The Journal of Corporate Law Studies, Economic and Industrial Democracy, Journal of Contemporary Asia and Asia Pacific Business Review.